-This section contains the most recent version of the data model for the IANOS project.
-Nonetheless, this section is a work in progress, and future versions may contain additional revisions.
+Each island will have different topics, and depending on it, the message will have to follow or not some specific data model so that the database can guarantee the data is in the right format.
+This section contains the final version of the data model for the IANOS project in which 3 different data models that differ from some specific fields, but are almost identical overall are presented...
 The final data model will be presented in the second version of the deliverable "iVPP secure data monitoring and governance", and in particular, in deliverable D4.2, which is linked to task T4.1.
 The monitoring processes for energy assets communications expect the messages to have the data model provided here.
-The messages must be valid JSON documents that adhere to the following JSON schema:
+Nevertheless, the current data model for the ESB communication will be structured in the following sections: